ericrenone/THE-QUANTUM-TRANSDUCTION-PRINCIPLE/README.md

 ### IX.2 On Speculative Predictions

-We have removed all predictions based on mathematical coincidences (golden ratios, Fibonacci sequences) that lack physical justification.
-These were dismissed as ungrounded by expert review, and rightly so.

 The four predictions above (melting curve, superconducting gap, isotope shift, Berry curvature) are grounded in established physics and are directly testable.

 ### IX.3 On Organomercury